KinuTheDragon/maze-maker/README.md

 * MacOS

-NOTE: If your operating system isn't listed above, please see the Feedback section below.
+NOTE: If your operating system isn't listed in either section above, please see the Feedback section below.

 ## Feedback